 Participate In Our Research

-Every day, our investigators conduct research that has the potential to change people’s lives.
-We seek volunteers for those research programs.
-Some children and adults who volunteer may have specific diagnoses, while others volunteer to serve as controls or people who don’t have a diagnosis.
-We seek a variety of participants across age, gender, disability, race, and region.
+Volunteers are key to supporting research that has the potential to change people’s lives.
+Volunteers may have specific diagnoses, while others volunteer to serve as controls or people who don’t have a diagnosis.
+We seek participants across ages, gender, disability, race, and region.

 A boy with short brown hair and a striped shirt smiles while holding and playing with toys while an adult women smiles at him while holding a notepad and a pen